Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Keyframes
 ---------

-For the active and selected objects, keyframes are displayed as a yellow diamonds.
+For the active and selected objects, keyframes are displayed as yellow diamonds.

-You can click to select one at a time, or select several by holding shift, or by dragging a box around the keyframes.
+You can click to select one at a time, or select several by holding :kbd:`Shift`, or by dragging a box around the keyframes.
 You can then move and scale them using :kbd:`G` and :kbd:`S`

 *Only Selected Channels* can be enabled. :menuselection:`Timeline --> View --> Only Selected Channels`.